 First off, double check the drop wasn’t caused by website downtime.
-If your website is offline when the search engines spiders come to re-crawl the website you are going to see a huge drop in positions.
-Google do not want their users to find a website that is offline as that’s about the worst result possible.
+If error messages occur or the website is offline when the search engines spiders come to re-crawl the website, you will see a massive drop in positions.
+Google does not want its users to find an offline website as that’s about the worst result possible.

-You can either wait for Google to crawl your website again or you can submit it via Google Search Console to get it picked up faster.
-If the website is accessible, pages from your website should start to show up again once Google re-crawls and reprocesses them.
+You can either wait for Google to crawl your website again, or you can submit it via Google Search Console to get it picked up faster.
+If the website is accessible, pages from your website should show up again once Google re-crawls and reprocesses them.

 2. Check if your site broke Google’s Quality Guidelines?

-Although Google is not open about everything they penalise websites for, they do have a list of Quality Guidelines that explain some of the deceptive/manipulative tactics that they may penalise you for.
-You should have a read through these guidelines to ensure you’re not breaking the basic quality guidelines.
+Although Google is not open about everything they penalised websites for, they do have a list of Quality Guidelines that explain some of the deceptive/manipulative tactics that they may penalise you for.
+It would be best if you had read through these guidelines to ensure you’re not breaking the basic quality guidelines.

-You can also check the ‘manual actions’ section of Google Search Console to see if you have received a penalty that may require action.
+You can also check the ‘manual actions’ section of Google Search Console to see if you have received a penalty that may require effort.

 3. Check if Google can see your website

-If Googlebot cannot access your website because it was denied by the robots.txt or a meta tag then it simply isn’t going to rank or index your website, you are essentially telling Google that you do not want them to list your website.
+If Googlebot cannot access your website because the robots.txt or a meta tag denied it then it simply isn’t going to rank or index your website.
+You are essentially telling Google that you do not want them to list your website.

-You can easily check if Google can access your website in Google Search Console, just go to “url inspection” in the menu on the left, enter a page url and enter, it should return a message to say ‘It can appear in Google Search results‘.
+You can quickly check if Google can access your website or if there are indexing issues by using Google Search Console.
+Go to “URL inspection” in the menu on the left, enter a page URL, and enter.
+It should return a message to say, ‘It can appear in Google Search results.

-From here, you can open reports to view additional data relating to how Google sees your website.
+From here, you can open reports to view additional data on how Google sees your website.

-You can also ask Google to check the live site and view information about the tested page such as page html, a screenshot and the response code (which should be 200 OK)’.
-If you see any different codes here, it indicates an issue that is stopping Google from accessing the page/site.
+You can also ask Google to check the live site and view information about the tested page, such as page html, a screenshot, and the response code (which should be 200 OK)’.
+If you see any different codes here, it indicates an issue stopping Google from accessing the page/site.
 If your site isn’t accessible to Google, the first thing to check is that you aren’t blocking access.

 Make sure your robots.txt does NOT disallow Googlebot